 - Changes in your sleep patterns

 Besides head pain, migraine can make you sensitive to light, noise, and smells.
-You may have "auras," which means you have blurred vision or see spots, dots, or wavy lines.
+You may have "auras," which means you have or see spots, dots, or wavy lines.
 You may also have nausea and fatigue.

 If you get one of these, you'll usually feel pain on both sides of your head or neck, not just on one side.
 Some people say it feels like a band around their heads.
 Triggers can include:

 - Jaw or dental problems

 These headaches aren't typically made worse by physical activity, light, smells, or sounds.
 And they usually don't come with nausea and vomiting.

 Yours are "episodic" if you get them fewer than 15 days a month.
 They're "chronic" if you get them more often than that.